The AI-Ready Non-Profit Back Office · Part 02

 Skip chapter introI want to ground this in specifics, because vague warnings about "data risk" tend to produce the same response as vague warnings about anything: polite acknowledgement and no change in behaviour.

-I have worked at an organization that had to sue a software vendor to get out of a contract.
+I have worked at an organisation that had to sue a software vendor to get out of a contract.
 The vendor had failed to deliver the services they had scoped and documented — the failure was real, the evidence was clear, and litigation was the only exit available because there were still several years on the contract and the vendor fought the termination.
 The root cause was not the vendor's incompetence.
 It was the procurement process: an agreement signed without adequate evaluation of the vendor's actual delivery capacity, without proper exit clauses, and without a technical assessment of whether the scoped services were achievable.
 By the time the failure was undeniable, we were locked in.
-Getting out cost us time, money, and operational disruption that the organization absorbed on top of everything else it was managing.
+Getting out cost us time, money, and operational disruption that the organisation absorbed on top of everything else it was managing.

-I have also volunteered for an organization that experienced a ransomware attack.
+I have also volunteered for an organisation that experienced a ransomware attack.
 The data loss was significant.
 The service disruption was real.
 Donors could not be contacted.
 Service users could not be reached.
 Programs that depended on operational data had to pause.
 The recovery was expensive and incomplete, because backups that were supposed to exist either did not or had not been tested.

 Neither of these is a hypothetical.
-Both happened inside organizations doing meaningful community work, staffed by capable people who were not thinking about cybersecurity because they were thinking about their mission.
+Both happened inside organisations doing meaningful community work, staffed by capable people who were not thinking about cybersecurity because they were thinking about their mission.
 That is not a criticism.
 It is the reality of operating under the overhead myth — when every dollar spent on infrastructure feels like a dollar taken from programs, the first thing that gets cut is the infrastructure that protects everything else.

 When every dollar spent on infrastructure feels like a dollar taken from programs, the first thing that gets cut is the infrastructure that protects everything else.